-Figure XXX - The experimental setup for measurement of neutrons emanating from a beam dump at SLAC [37].
+Figure 20 - The experimental setup for measurement of neutrons emanating from a beam dump at SLAC [38].

-Figure XXX - The measured energy spectrum.
-For this calculation we used the 396 cm data.
+Figure 21 - The measured energy spectrum.
+For this calculation we used the 396 cm data [38].

-Note that the beam energy is $28.7 \text{ GeV}/11 \text{ GeV} = 2.6 \times \text{the beam energy expected for the}$ JLab exposure.
-To account for the iron shield, not present at JLab, we rely on simulations of neutrons through iron shielding [29] which suggests a simple factor of $\times 40$ reduction in neutron flux with no change in the shape of the spectrum, see also Figure XXX.
-We boost the production of neutrons by $\sim 40/2.6 = 15$ to make a first-order correction for these differences.
+Note that the beam energy for the SLAC experiment was 28.7 GeV or $2.6 \times$ the beam energy expected for the JLab exposure.
+To account for the iron shield, not present at JLab, we rely on simulations of neutrons through iron shielding [30] which suggests a simple factor of $\times$ 40 reduction in neutron flux with no change in the shape of the spectrum, see also Figure 21.
+We boost the production of neutrons by ~40/2.6 = 15.3 to make a first-order correction for these differences.

-The energy spectrum we utilized was that of the Fluka simulation shown in Figure XXX b) for the 396 cm data which is generally higher than the data, so, again, we make a conservative approximation.
-Integrating the spectrum from 1 MeV to 1 GeV we find that each neutron simulated corresponds to 4.6×10^4 EOT.
+The energy spectrum we utilized was that of the Fluka simulation shown in Figure 21 for the 396 cm data which is generally higher than the data, so, again, we make a conservative approximation.
+Integrating the spectrum from 1 MeV to 1 GeV we find that each neutron simulated for stage II corresponds to $5.0 \times 10^4$ EOT.

 Stage II - Inside of our GEANT simulation, neutrons were emitted from 1 MeV to 1 GeV isotropically distributed outward 4 m into the concrete shield.
-In reality the maximum emission is 90 degrees from the beam direction[36] so these results, interpreted as isotropic in our simulation, will also be conservative.
-5.1×10^7 such neutrons were emitted and tracked by our GEANT simulation.
+In reality the maximum emission is 90 degrees from the beam direction [37] so these results, interpreted as isotropic in our simulation, will also be conservative. $5.1 \times 10^7$ such neutrons were emitted and tracked by our GEANT simulation.
 1,072 neutrons crossed a vertical plane in the dirt 235 cm from the concrete shield.
-The location of these neutrons is shown in Figure XXX along with their energy spectrum.
+The location of these neutrons is shown in Figure 22 along with their energy spectrum.

-Figure XXX - a) Plot of xz coordinates of 1,072 neutrons passing a dirt plane 235 cm from the beam dump.
+Figure 22 - a) Plot of xz coordinates of 1,072 neutrons passing a dirt plane 235 cm from the beam dump.
 The square in the middle is the iron shielding.
 The brown horizontal line shows ground level. b) Spectrum of neutron energies at the dirt plane.

 For the next stage we simulate these neutrons.
-Each neutron simulated in Stage III represents at least 2.2×109 EOT.
+Each neutron simulated in Stage III represents at least $2.4 \times 10^9$ EOT.

-Stage III - For this stage 6.0×10^7 neutrons were emitted from a dirt slab shown in Figure XXX a) with an energy distribution shown with the fit in Figure XXX b) out to 12 GeV and a forward-peaked angular distribution derived from the 1,702 recorded neutrons.
+Stage III - For this stage $6.0 \times 10^7$ neutrons were emitted from a dirt slab shown in Figure 22 a) with an energy distribution shown with the fit in Figure 22 b) out to 12 GeV and a forward-peaked angular distribution derived from the 1,702 recorded neutrons.
 221 neutrons crossed the walls into the experimental area surrounding BDX and BDX-DRIFT.
 The energies of these neutrons ranged up to 300 MeV.
-The appearance of neutrons in this energy range is consistent with a highly suppressed neutron interaction cross section at \sim 200 to \sim 300 MeV [38] with most elements.
+The appearance of neutrons in this energy range is consistent with a suppressed neutron interaction cross section at ~200 to ~300 MeV [39] with most elements.
 For the next stage we simulate these neutrons.
-Each neutron simulated in Stage IV represents at least 6.0×10^{14} EOT.
+Each neutron simulated in Stage IV represents at least $6.5 \times 10^{14}$ EOT.

-Stage IV - For this stage 2.5×106 neutrons were emitted from the walls of the area surrounding the experimental area.
-118 recoils were recording in the fiducial volume of a BDX-DRIFT-1m detector at 25× nominal pressure.
-Extrapolating we expect 315 recoils in BDX-DRIFT-10m detector during an exposure of 1022 EOT.
-Applying a 99% veto efficiency we find 0.1 events within 10 cm of the beam line for the entire exposure.
+Stage IV - For this stage $2.5 \times 10^6$ neutrons were emitted from the walls of the area surrounding the experimental area.
+118 recoils were recorded in the fiducial volume of a BDX-DRIFT-1m detector at 25× nominal pressure.
+Extrapolating we expect 290 recoils in BDX-DRIFT-10m detector during an exposure of $10^{22}$ EOT.
+Applying a 99% veto efficiency (no associated muon) we find 0.09 events within 10 cm of the beam line for the entire exposure.